yabinmeng/nosqlbench-build-docs/site/content/user-guide/error-handlers.md

 ---
 title: "Error Handlers"
-weight: 22
+weight: 25
 ---

 NoSQLBench v5 has a standard error handler mechanism which is available to all drivers.

-## defaults

 If no error handler is configured for an activity, then the default error handler is used:

     errors=stop

-The activity param

-A new error handler facility has been introduced to NoSQLBench in the HTTP driver.
-This error handler is a modular and highly configurable error handler with a very basic set of defaults:
+This error handler is a modular and highly configurable error handler with a very basic set of
-If you don't configure it, then any error thrown by an activity will cause it to stop.
+defaults: If you don't configure it, then any error thrown by an activity will cause it to stop.
 This is indicated by the default `errors=stop`.

 The default configuration is just a fail-fast default.
 It is the simplest possible error handler configuration.